From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 More pictures

-November 2025 Omaha Exploration photo of the east side of Rathskeller.
+2025 OE photo of the east side of Rathskeller.
 This is the triangular side that once sat alongside the Omaha Beltway tracks.

 1965 aerial photo of Farnam and Saddle Creek.
-4524 has the arrow pointing to it while Omaha Steel is caddy corner to the left.
+4524 has the arrow pointing to it while Omaha Steel is catty-corner to the left.
 The Commercial Federal building is up and to the right.

 Google Earth view of the Rathskellar building with the Edge District in development to its south where Omaha Steel once sat.